jasition/pandoc_resume/markdown/resume.md

 setting up and onboarding of the new price FIX feeds and new trade FIX feeds.
 Performed conformity testing and conducted live test trades with the dealers.

-### AVP, Bank of America Merrill Lynch, London, Oct 2013 - Jun 2015
+### Assistant Vice President, Bank of America Merrill Lynch, London, Oct 2013 - Jun 2015

 Front office support and development for Interests Rate Swaps trading application.
 Enhanced EURIBOR and LIBOR Interests Rate Swaps real-time trading GUI between the bank and other systems such as iSwap, Bloomberg, Tradeweb, etc. Worked as a